There are times when we want to keep information confidential. This is particularly true of medical records, which many people prefer to keep secret.

 Access to a patient’s medical records is governed by strict rules.
 The exceptions that allow access without the patient’s consent only apply to certain types of information.
 Patient confidentiality remains a fundamental right.

-MedLégal can support you in your legal endeavours and help you assert your rights.
+MedLégal can provide legal support and help you assert your rights.
 Contact us today!
-You can reach us by phone at 514-503-5644 or by email at [email protected].
+We can be reached by phone at 514-503-5644 or by email at [email protected].

 Recommended Posts